MicrosoftDocs/memdocs/memdocs/intune/configuration/device-firmware-configuration-interface-windows.md

 When the device runs the Windows Autopilot, during the Enrollment Status page, DFCI may force a reboot.
 This first reboot enrolls UEFI to Intune.

 If you want to confirm the device is enrolled, you can reboot the device again, but it's not required.
-Use the device manufacturer’s instructions to open the UEFI menu, and confirm UEFI is now managed.
+Use the device manufacturer's instructions to open the UEFI menu, and confirm UEFI is now managed.

 The next time the device syncs with Intune, Windows receives the DFCI settings.
 Reboot the device.
 This third reboot is required for UEFI to receive the DFCI settings from Windows.